2018 Girls Collegiate Staff

-As of 15JUN2017, the following coaches are committed for 2017 camps.
+As of 9JAN2018, the following coaches are committed for 2018 girls camps.
 The below list includes Session I and Session II staff.
-Please visit program page for session specific staff list.
+Please visit program pages for session-specific staff list.
 Coaching staff is subject to change.

 ZAC SHAW – University of Connecticut

 Shaw is in his fifth season as an assistant coach at UConn and had previously served as the head coach at Rhode Island from 2005-10, earning Atlantic-10 Coach of the Year honors in 2005.
 During his tenure at URI, Shaw led the Rams to a 48-46-6 record while recruiting Women's National Team members from Iceland, Canada, Finland and Guyana.
 Shaw was a finalist for the 2007 NSCAA Northeast Regional Coach of the Year award.

 Prior to his time at Rhode Island, Shaw spent one season at Florida and one season at Wisconsin as an assistant coach.
 Shaw began his Division I coaching career at Penn State from 1998-2000.
 Shaw returned to Penn State in 2002.
 During his time at Penn State, Shaw led the Nittany Lions to the Big Ten Conference Championship all four years while advancing to the NCAA Tournament College Cup in 2000 and 2002. more>>

 Cord Farmer was named an assistant coach for the Dartmouth women's soccer team in May of 2015.
 Before coming to Dartmouth, Farmer was in Reno, Nevada, as part of Dr. Melissa Price’s staff at Nevada.
 He was the top assistant and recruiting coordinator and assisted in game scheduling, film exchange and camps.
 Prior to his stop in Reno, Farmer served as the head women's soccer coach at Rensselaer Polytechnic Institute for six seasons.